 a) Away season ticket holders

 3.2 The Club has no control over the prices of away match tickets which are determined by the home club.

 4.1 The Club abides by regulations of the appropriate body, governing the allocation of tickets to visiting clubs.

-4.3 The Club offers similar concessionary rates for away disabled, junior, under 21, students and senior supporters to those offered to home supporters.
+4.2 The Club offers similar concessionary rates for away disabled, junior (U11s & U18s), under 23s, and senior supporters to those offered to home supporters.

 5.1 The Club reserves the right to change replica kits on a seasonal basis.
 This is subject to contractual obligations resulting from a new technical or commercial partner.

 5.2 Details of the next intended date for changes of kit are available from the Retail Department.